mike-bourgeous/mb-util/README.md

 ## Installation and usage

-This project contains some useful programs of its own, or you can use it as a Gem (with Git source) in your own projects.
+This project can be experimented with by cloning the Git repo, or you can use it as a Gem (with Git source) in your own projects.

 ### Standalone usage and development